DexterHuang/CyberCodeOnline/Rules.md

 * unfriendly, disrespectful to others opinion / offensive or pssive agressive messages (Expample, racist, sexist comments)
 * non-family-friendly chat
 * Spamming / Trolling
-* Advertising / Mentioning of other games or anything else
+* Advertising / Mentioning other games or anything else
 * Impersonating others
 * Placing links in chat
 * Posting ads about your market sales more then once in 15 minutes